pawap90/design-patterns-gamified/README.md

 - [Strategy pattern - A space shooter 🚀](./strategy-pattern-space-shooter/): Destroy asteroids before they destroy you by picking up upgrades for your spaceship's gun.
 Each upgrade represents a new strategy that your ship can set at runtime!

-> I'm already working on the next game!
+> I'm working on the next game!

 <br>